Child Care and Development Block Grant Act of 2014

 Reauthorization and Implementation Resources

-Please find CLASP resources on the CCDBG Act of 2014 and related topics:
+CLASP Resources on CCDBG reauthorization and related topics:

 - An Introduction to CCDBG Reauthorization.
 This presentation provides a brief introduction to the CCDBG reauthorization which establishes new requirements for states and seeks to improve the health, safety, and quality of child care and allows families improved access to child care assistance.